-Fig. 3: Evaluation Results - IoT Application Deployment & Execution these virtualized gateways, we use CoreOS clusters and fleet, a distributed init system, for handling these clusters.
+For the evaluation of our framework we create an IoT testbed in our private OpenStack4 cloud.
+We reuse a Docker image that was created for LEONORE to virtualize and mimic a physical gateway in our cloud.
+To run several of these virtualized gateways, we use CoreOS clusters and fleet,5 a distributed init system, for handling these clusters.
 Based on fleet's service unit files, we dynamically generate according fleet unit files and use them to automatically create, run, and stop virtualized gateways.
-As foundation of our setup, an IoT Testbed consists of a CoreOS cluster of 5 virtual machines, where each VM is based on CoreOS 607.0.0 and uses the m1.medium flavor (3750MB RAM, 2 VCPUs and 40GB Disk space).
+As foundation of our setup, an IoT Testbed consists of a CoreOS cluster of five virtual machines, where each VM is based on CoreOS 607.0.0 and uses the m1. medium flavor (3,750 MB RAM, 2 VCPUs and 40 GB Disk space).
 The IoT gateway-specific framework components of LEONORE are pre-installed in the containers.
 On top of the testbed, the LEONORE framework is distributed over 2 VMs using Ubuntu 14.04.
-The first VM hosts the balancer and uses the m1.medium flavor, whereas the second VM uses the m2.medium flavor (5760MB Ram, 3 VCPUs and 40GB Disk space) and is deployed with a LEONORE node.
-On top, DIANE is hosted in one VM using Ubuntu 14.04 with the m1.medium flavor.
-Finally, the platform components of the BMS demo application are deployed on a separate VM using Ubuntu 14.04 and the m1.small flavor (1920MB Ram, 1 VCPUs and 40GB Disk space).
+The first VM hosts the balancer and uses the m1.medium flavor, whereas the second VM uses the m2. medium flavor (5,760 MB Ram, 3 VCPUs and 40 GB Disk space) and is deployed with a LEONORE node.
+On top, DIANE is hosted in one VM using Ubuntu 14.04 with the m1. medium flavor.
+Finally, the platform components of the BMS demo application are deployed on a separate VM using Ubuntu 14.04 and the m1.small flavor (1,920 MB Ram, 1 VCPUs and 40 GB Disk space).
 In order to evaluate and compare the two presented deployment topologies of the application, the BMS platform initially comprises controller and management (traditional application topology), and is then reduced to only host the controller in the cloud, since the management component is deployed on the devices (evolved application topology).
 In both scenarios the unit component is deployed and running on the devices in the IoT infrastructure.